 *Kids 5-10: The Hayes Valley playground (a locals’ favorite).
 The kids love it and it’s rarely crowded.
 Coit Tower.
 The museums at Golden Gate Park and the Exploratorium.
 This age group will especially delight in riding the cable car.
 Alcatraz.

 *Tweens & teens: A boat ride on the bay.
 Mountain biking the hills of the Headlands.
 Union Square Shopping District Your teen will love spending an afternoon shopping just around the corner from the hotel.

 For comics fans, check out the Isotope Comic Store.
 Alcatraz.

 For some girly accessories, head over to Gigi and Rose at Ghirardelli Square.
 Also fun: Union Street and Haight-Ashbury.

 Read more on San Francisco in Four Seasons Magazine.

 Read our “Concierge Recommendations” for San Francisco in Four Seasons Magazine.

 Read “Four Seasons San Francsico: Within Walking Distance” in Four Seasons Magazine.

 Carrie Vitt is the author of the cookbook Deliciously Organic and the publisher of the popular food blog Deliciously Organic.
 Husband, kid- and party-friendly, Deliciously Organic is brimming with the recipes and flavors families love — all created using wholesome, unrefined and organic ingredients.
-Carrie lives with her husband, an Air Force test pilot, and their two daughters in Southern California.
+Carrie lives with her husband, an Air Force test pilot, and their two daughters in Northwest Florida.